mafifafm/pxt-microbit/docs/courses/ucp-science/spoon-race/setup-procedure.md

 })
 ```

-Notice in the micro:bit simulator, you can start to see simulated data.
+Notice in the Ragga simulator, you can start to see simulated data.
 Click the **Show data** Simulator button.
-Try moving your mouse cursor over the on-screen micro:bit to simulate movement and see how the accelerometer values that are logged every 1 second change.
+Try moving your mouse cursor over the on-screen Ragga to simulate movement and see how the accelerometer values that are logged every 1 second change.
 Click on the Go back button to return to the editor.

 ![Simulator with logged data](/static/courses/ucp-science/spoon-race/simulator.png)